 Studies unequivocally show that the more fresh vegetables and fruit we consume daily, the lower our risk of every chronic illness (see The Importance of Vegetables and The Amazing World of Plant Phytochemicals: Why a diet rich in veggies is so important!), with the cusp for maximizing our benefits of high-veggie intake being 8+ servings every day.
 Of course, traditional cultures far outperform even this veggie intake benchmark, typically consuming between 50 and 200 grams of fiber a day from 100 to 200 different species of plants (see Carbs Vs. Protein Vs. Fat: Insight from Hunter-Gatherers and The Diet We’re Meant to Eat, Part 3: How Much Meat versus Veggies?).
-For reference, a typical serving of vegetables or fruit contains 3 to 5 grams of fiber (see Fantastic Fiber).
+For reference, a typical serving of vegetables or fruit contains 3 to 5 grams of fiber (see The Fiber Manifesto–Part 1 of 5: What Is Fiber and Why Is it Good?).
 If that makes you feel like you need to up your game, then you’ll love to know that Collagen Veggie Blend has been reformulated to be better than ever!

 Getting 8+ Servings of Veggies Daily